pavlobaron/imofs/README.md

 folder (mailbox).

 So what **imofs** does is to save your files within a draft email on the IMAP server.
-Subfolders can be easily created within the drafts folder, so we have a simple online file system.
+Subfolders (mailboxes) can be easily created, so we have a simple online file system.

 Whatever device you have connected to the IMAP server, it can see and even modifiy your folders (mailboxes).
 So you have a poor